 - What happens when there is no GPS signal?

 - How are tracks removed from the device?

 - What happens when the mobile user signs out of the app?

 - What location mode is recommended for Android devices?

 - How is the value for the location track's activity attribute determined?

 - Can I install a previous version of the mobile app?

 Tracker for ArcGIS is a mobile solution that allows you to capture the locations of mobile users, monitor where they are, and analyze where they've been.
 With this comprehensive view of location track patterns, decision makers gain real-time information that supports critical field activities.

-Tracker for ArcGIS includes an Android and iOS mobile app that efficiently runs in the background to capture location tracks and then feeds these tracks directly into a location tracking feature service, a new capability in ArcGIS Enterprise 10.7.
-The location tracking feature service stores tracked locations as features in the spatiotemporal big data store.
+Tracker for ArcGIS includes a mobile app for Android and iOS that runs efficiently in the background to capture location tracks, then feeds these tracks directly into a location tracking layer, a new capability in ArcGIS Online and ArcGIS Enterprise 10.7 or later.
 Administrators can use the included Track Viewer web app to manage the security of location tracks, allowing authorized users to see last known locations and location tracks for other users.